breadoven/inav/docs/Settings.md

 ### nav_fw_wp_tracking_accuracy

-Forces craft to quickly head toward and track along waypoint course line within the set tracking accuracy.
-Accuracy is the distance either side of the waypoint course line [cm] but also affects the tracking response relative to the distance to the course line.
-Higher values reduce the tracking response.
+Sets the maximum allowed distance from the waypoint course line when waypoint tracking is active [cm].
+When the craft is outside this distance it will head toward the the course line as quickly as possible.
+The course tracking response can be tuned by making small changes to the accuracy setting, higher values damp the response.
 A value of 250 is a good starting point.
 If set to 0 course tracking is disabled and the craft will head directly to the next waypoint from whatever position was achieved after the last waypoint turn.

 | Default | Min | Max |
 | --- | --- | --- |